Zone Look-up Map

 An Airport Protection Overlay (APO) zone is a collection of standards to ensure safety in and around the City's two airports: the International Sunport and Double Eagle II.

 The APO zone is established in IDO Subsection 3-3 and includes limits on uses, development standards, and standards on transportation routes, hazard marking, and lighting that are different from citywide standards.
-(The APO is the only Overlay Zone that includes limits on uses.
-If uses differ in other kinds of Overlay Zones, the IDO establishes that in the Use-specific Standards in Subsection 4-3.)

 To see if your property is in an APO zone, use the IDO Interactive Map.